PLEnuM-group/Plenum/README.md

 # PLENUM
-This repository contains several notebooks that aim to show the potential of a global neutrino telescope network.
+This repository contains code that aims to show the potential of a global neutrino telescope network.
+Potential analyses are illustrated in the available notebooks.

 The basic assumption of this study is, that all new telescopes included in the so-called PLENUM network behave similar to IceCube.